rbrotherton/gobot/readme.md

 ## Functions
 * `8ball` - Ask the magic 8ball a question
 * `coinflip` - Flip a coin
+* `crypto` - Get a crypto currency quote, or several.
 * `define` - Look up a word in the Oxford dictionary
 * `google` - Return Google search results for a query
 * `help` - display help with my commands